qubicaamf/ApplicationInsights-dotnet-traceparent-bug/README.md

     frameworkApp-Sdk.exe

-Use the control case to skip the pre-DI call:
+Use the control case to skip the pre-DI call and see that the traceparent apparing from the start on both servers, instead of only the second:

     frameworkApp-Sdk.exe --client --skip-initial-call

-A separately started server can be targeted with:

-    frameworkApp-Sdk.exe --server --port 9001
-    frameworkApp-Sdk.exe --client --endpoint1 http://localhost:9001/healthprobe --endpoint2 http://localhost:8018/healthprobe

-The Application Insights connection string and dependency tracking options are hardcoded in the SDK registration so the repro has no configuration pass-through.